 - The heating and air conditioning system frequently trips the breaker

-- The unit runs constantly whether heating or cooling
+- The unit constantly running whether heating or cooling

 - The unit does not turn on when you think it should